-It took UWNEMN almost a year to find “the right place,” but in March of 2018, we purchased a 4 bedroom/3 bath home located in Hibbing which will allow for up to four single veterans to reside in the home, offering stability and case management services from MACV employees and other providers as needed.
+It took UWNEMN almost a year to find “the right place,” but in March of 2018, we purchased a 4 bedroom/3 bath home located in Hibbing which will allow for up to three single veterans to reside in the home, offering stability and case management services from MACV employees and other providers as needed.
 Currently, the community of Hibbing has more services available to veterans than any other on the Iron Range which is why the location of this home is ideal.
 Additional providers include the VA Clinic, County Veteran Service office, Veterans Higher Education Coordinator at the Hibbing Community College, and a Veterans Employment Representative at the MN Workforce Center.
 In addition, the Salvation Army serves meals to the community five nights a week and Project Care provides additional medical care for free.
 The majority of the facilities are within walking or biking distance from the home and for those that aren’t, buses are available in the event that a veteran does not have adequate transportation of their own.
 The United for Veterans/MACV transitional home is the first of its kind on the Iron Range.
 The home is now open; veterans will be able to live in the home for up to 24 months before transitioning to permanent housing.

 UWNEMN used funds raised from Rampage at the Ridge to purchase the home and cover the repairs which cost just over $93,000.
 We were fortunate to receive a $20,000 contribution from the Owens Family Charitable Foundation to help offset the purchase price.
 Before the home was ready for use, it required $8,800 in licensed repairs.
 We also relied on volunteers from Minnesota Power and Delta Air Lines, as well as United for Veterans committee members, to help with landscaping, cleaning of the home and furnishing.